FazioNico/simple-es6-front-ent-stack/README.md

   WARNING: only use `dev/` folder to developpe your application (add or change files).

   Your application will be automaticly create by Gulp Task `$ gulp` in the final production folder `dist/`.
+You've nothing to do.

   To stop gulp dev server press `ctrl + c` in your CLI.
-  You can restart dev server in development mode with `$ gulp` or production bundle with `$ gulp prod`
+  You can restart server in development mode with `$ npm run dev`

+  To deploy in production mode, use `$ npm run prod`

 ## About author